The Devil Plays: Plot

 Forrest says that only one of their water glasses showed any sediment.
-And the next morning he noticed that only Delores’ eyes showed the effects of the drug and that Mr. Quincy’s did not, so he wasn’t actually poisoned the night of Jerry’s murder.
+And the next morning he noticed that only Delores' eyes showed the effects of the drug and that Mr. Quincy's did not, so he was not actually poisoned the night of Jerry's murder.
 Forrest says that he is going to put Captain Brown in his next book.
-Brown says he phoned Diana that she didn’t have to appear, but Diana said she was interested.
-Forrest and Diana leave the captain’s office together holding hands.
+Brown says he phoned Diana that she did not have to appear, but Diana said she was interested.
+Forrest and Diana leave the captain's office together holding hands.